 This one sometimes confuses men and women testing dating photos who are showing quite a bit of skin.
 They think, “What?
 This is a problem?
 More like lucky to be you!?”

-The predominant reason people in the dating category use this note is to say that that the person comes across very forward, and it makes them feel a bit untrusting or suspicious.
+The predominant reason people in the dating category use this note is to say that that the person comes across as very forward, and it makes them feel a bit untrusting or suspicious.
 (If they routinely share such sexy photos with strangers, will they be faithful to me in a relationship?)
-So keep that in mind the next time you receive this one.

-Anyway, that concludes our translations of common notes, at least for now.
-I hope that this helps you make even better use of your results on Photofeeler!
+That concludes our translations of some of our most popular Quick Notes, at least for now.
+We hope this helps you make even better use of your results on Photofeeler.